SeismicJulia/SeisMain.jl/README.md

 [![Build Status](https://travis-ci.org/SeismicJulia/SeisMain.jl.svg?branch=master)](https://travis-ci.org/SeismicJulia/SeisMain.jl)

-This package contains tools to handle seismic data with the Seis format At the moment, it is updated and tested against Julia v1
+This package contains tools to handle seismic data with the Seis format.

+At the moment, it is updated and tested against Julia v1.

 ## Installation